garyblocks/garyblog/blogs/coding/product_of_array_except_self.md

         return ret
 ```
+Idea: use the product of left and right

-We get the number by building up the product from two directions, for the right one, we only need to keep one variable to save the product.
+We start by building the products from two directions: left and right.
+When there's no number on the left or right, we default to 1.

+For the right products, we only need to keep a single variable, and update the value when looping through the array from the right end.

+Time complexity is O(N),
+Space complexity is O(1).